When I decided to do a solo trip to Ireland it had been 11 years since I last travelled alone. I was itching to do it again!

 For one, I was rarely the only person sitting by myself at a table.
 Secondly, the food came out so quickly after ordering (it was unbelievably fast), there wasn’t any time to feel insecure.

 The good thing about solo travel in Ireland is that the pubs serve delicious food so if you really don’t like eating alone, you can always go sit at the bar where you’ll surely find plenty of people to talk to.

 I don’t have any official crime statistics to back this up, but I got the sense that Ireland is safer than most countries in Europe, or at least the ones I’ve travelled to.

 I still took my normal precautions, but not once did I feel uncomfortable or unsafe in my surroundings.
-I wasn’t worried about being robbed, assaulted or scammed and could just relax and enjoy my trip.
+I wasn’t worried about being robbed, assaulted, or scammed, and didn’t have to deal with aggressive touts either.
+I could just relax and enjoy my first trip to Ireland!